mnubo/dbevolv/README.md

 Here are the different parameters you can configure:

-* **database_kind**: which kind of database we are targeting.
-See "Supported databases" for valid values.
+* **database_kind**: which kind of data store we are targeting.
+See "Supported data stores" for valid values.
-* **hasInstanceForEachNamespace**: whether this database have a distinct instance for each of the namespaces.
+* **hasInstanceForEachTenant**: whether this database have a distinct instance for each of your tenants.
 Default is 'false' (the database is a 'global' one).
+* **tenant_repository_class**: when hasInstanceForEachTenant is true, you must supply a tenant repository.
+See 'Getting the list of tenants' below.
 * **schema_name**: the logical name of this database schema.
 * **app_name**: the name of this schema manager (required by [app-util](http://git-lab1.mtl.mnubo.com/mnubo/app-util/tree/master)).
 * **schema_version**: the migration version the given environment is supposed to be at.
 If not specified, all migrations will be applied.
 Specifying it is mandatory for dev, qa, preprod, sandbox, and prod.
+* **docker_namespace**: optional.
+The namespace under which the various docker images will be tagged.
+Ex: if set to myregistry, the docker images will be tagged as myregistry/xyz.
 * **host**: the host or hosts name(s) to connect to.
 * **port**: the port to connect to.
 Leave empty for default port.
-* **username**: the username to use to connect to the database instance.
-Certain kind of databases like Cassandra don't need that.
+* **username**: the username to use to connect to the data store instance.
+Certain kind of data stores like Cassandra don't need that.
-* **password**: the password to use to connect to the database instance.
-Certain kind of databases like Cassandra don't need that.
+* **password**: the password to use to connect to the data store instance.
+Certain kind of data stores like Cassandra don't need that.
 * **create_database_statement**: The CQL / SQL / HQL statement to use if the database does not even exists when running the schema manager.
 The `@@DATABASE_NAME@@` place holder will automatically be replaced by the actual schema / keyspace name (see also "Computing the database name / schema name / index name / keyspace" below).
 * **name_provider_class**: See "Computing the database name / schema name / index name / keyspace" below.
 * **shard_number**: for Elasticsearch, how many shards the index should have.